nashoshinoda/qa-automation-coding-exercise-ignacio/README.md

 # QA Automation coding exercise

 ### Summary
-This is a little Python Selenium project for an execise using the following tools:
+This is a little automation project to cover the instructions for the [QA Automation Coding Challenge](https://github.com/project-a/qa-automation-coding-challenge/) using the following tools:
 * Python 3.11.3
 * PyTest 7.4.0
 * Selenium 4.10.0